mtlynch/mediagoblin/docs/source/siteadmin/production-deployments.rst

 Use an init script
 ------------------

-If your system does not use systemd, you can use the following command as the basis for an init script:
+If your system does not use Systemd, you can use the following command as the basis for an init script:

 .. code-block:: bash